tanerijun/tanerijun/README.md

 * 🌍  I'm based in Taiwan
 * ✉️  You can contact me at [tanerivince@gmail.com](mailto:tanerivince@gmail.com)
-* 🧠  I'm learning Next JS
+* 🧠  I'm learning ... lots

 ### Skills